 Are there any other costs?
 Is there anything I need to bring?

 Please bring writing materials and details of your character and storyline with you.

 When I've finished, what course can I do next?

-City Lit offer a range of genre fiction writing courses including Writing myths, Writing fantasy stories and Writing magical realism.
+City Lit offer a range of genre fiction writing courses.
 For more information, please browse the writing section of our website.

 Nicole Acquah is a playwright, dramaturg and a performer/devisor. .
 She has taught Playwriting at Royal Holloway University, and is a resident playwright and visiting lecturer at The Royal Central School of Speech and Drama.
 Nicole's semi-autobiographical show For a Black Girl had successful runs at VAULT Festival and Camden People’s Theatre, and was later commissioned by The Curve, Slough.
 In 2019, she was seed commissioned by Nouveau Riche Theatre Company, to write a new show called Caste-ing which was developed by and performed at The Barbican.
 She has been commissioned by RCSSD to write several plays for MA Advanced Theatre Practice, including infomania (also selected for The Miniaturist’s new writing night) and Ophelia (workshopped and directed by Ayse Tashkiran).
 She holds a BA in Drama and Creative Writing, and an MA in Advanced Theatre Practice.
 Nicole runs theatre company Acquah&Co, focusing upon championing and celebrating Black British voices.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.